gamburg/margin/README.md

 Margin employs an ordered tree data structure whose nodes are called items.
 Indentation forms the basis of the syntax.

-!> To view this document in well-structured Margin, click here (not yet implemented).

 ## Items

 Each line represents an item.